AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/spatial-coordinates.md

 It has a single origin (X=0.0, Y=0.0) and is used as a unique canvas across the whole Timeline.
 Y-Axis-Up convention is used.

+We propose in the OTIO spatial coordinate system that we use planes that are unique in the continuous domain in order to make it analogous to the existing temporal implementation.
+Currently in a Composition of Items a RationalTime's value (usually a frame) index is seen as belonging to the Item that appears later in time.
+For example, if we have two Items ranging from value 1 to value 2 and from value 2 to value 3, value 2 will belong to the second Item.
+Or in other words, we are using exclusive temporal bounds such that the temporal spans are [1,2) and [2,3).

+In order to preserve the same logic in the spatial domain we require a plane that is unique in the continuous domain.
+To use a similar example given a 2 dimensional bound from (0, 1), and another from (1, 2), we require that a sample at the value 1 falls strictly into one bound or the other, in particular, it should fall into the higher value bound (1,2) and not into (0, 1).

 ![Coordinate System](../_static/spatial_coords_system.svg)
 ## Bounds